A New Franz Brentano International Journal

 Editorial Board

-Angela Ales Bello (Roma, Italy), Victor Coston (University of Michigan, USA), Steve Brock (University of Chicago, USA), Mauro Ceruti (University of IULM, Milano, Italy), Lorella Congiunti (Pontificia Università Urbaniana, Roma), Guido Cusinato (University of Verona, Italy), Arianna Fermani (University of Macerata, Italy), Edoardo Fugali (University of Messina, Italy), Joshua Furnal (Nijmegen, Netherlands), Rogelio García Mateo (Pontifical Gregorian University, Rome), Nicoletta Ghigi (University of Perugia, Italy), Giampaolo Ghilardi (University of “Campus Biomedico”, Roma, Italy), Marco Innamorati (University of Roma “Tor Vergata”, Italy), Gemmo Iocco (University of Parma, Italy), Mario González Porta (Pontifícia Universidade Católica de São Paulo, Brazil), Simone Gozzano (University of L’Aquila, Italy), Maurizio Manzin (University of Trento, Italy), Luigi Antonio Manfreda (University of “Roma Tor Vergata”, Italy), Edoardo Massimilla (University of Napoli “Federico II”, Italy), Alberto Melloni (University of Bologna, Italy), Claire Ortiz Hill (Paris, France), Carmelo Pandolfi (Pontificio Ateneo Angelicum, Roma, Italy), Lynn Pasquerella (President of the American Association of Colleges and Universities, Washington, USA), Giacomo Samek Lodovici (Catholic University, Milano, Italy), Thérèse Scarpelli Cory (University of Notre Dame, USA), Richard Schaefer (University of SUNY Plattsburgh, New York, USA), Ion Tanasescu (Institute of Philosophy and Psychology of the Romanian Academy, Romania), David Torrijos-Castrillejo (Universidad Eclesiástica San Dámaso, Madrid, Spain).
+Angela Ales Bello (Roma, Italy), Victor Coston (University of Michigan, USA), Steve Brock (University of Chicago, USA), Mauro Ceruti (University of IULM, Milano, Italy), Lorella Congiunti (Pontificia Università Urbaniana, Roma), Guido Cusinato (University of Verona, Italy), Arianna Fermani (University of Macerata, Italy), Joshua Furnal (Nijmegen, Netherlands), Rogelio García Mateo (Pontifical Gregorian University, Rome), Nicoletta Ghigi (University of Perugia, Italy), Giampaolo Ghilardi (University of “Campus Biomedico”, Roma, Italy), Marco Innamorati (University of Roma “Tor Vergata”, Italy), Gemmo Iocco (University of Parma, Italy), Mario González Porta (Pontifícia Universidade Católica de São Paulo, Brazil), Simone Gozzano (University of L’Aquila, Italy), Maurizio Manzin (University of Trento, Italy), Luigi Antonio Manfreda (University of “Roma Tor Vergata”, Italy), Edoardo Massimilla (University of Napoli “Federico II”, Italy), Alberto Melloni (University of Bologna, Italy), Claire Ortiz Hill (Paris, France), Carmelo Pandolfi (Pontificio Ateneo Angelicum, Roma, Italy), Lynn Pasquerella (President of the American Association of Colleges and Universities, Washington, USA), Giacomo Samek Lodovici (Catholic University, Milano, Italy), Thérèse Scarpelli Cory (University of Notre Dame, USA), Richard Schaefer (University of SUNY Plattsburgh, New York, USA), Ion Tanasescu (Institute of Philosophy and Psychology of the Romanian Academy, Romania), David Torrijos-Castrillejo (Universidad Eclesiástica San Dámaso, Madrid, Spain).

 International Scientific Advisory Board